PMHS Exam Eligibility

 If you don’t have a master’s degree or above in nursing but you meet the following requirements, you may still apply if currently certified and licensed in the role/population foci described under #1 above and if educated prior to 1992 when a master’s degree in an advanced nursing practice role was not required.

-A minimum of 2,000 hours of pediatric developmental, behavioral, and mental health (DBMH) clinical practice experience (with or without preceptor) while holding an APRN license in the past 5 years - optional tracking sheet
+In addition, document a minimum of 1,000 hours of pediatric, behavioral, and mental health (DBMH) clinical practice while holding an APRN license in the past 5 years.

 Faces of Certification